cluebbers/Reproducibility-METEOR-NLP/README.md

 ```

 Found GitHub codebases are searched for the term "meteor".
 Matches are manually reviewed for reproducibility and what METEOR packages are used.
 227 unique GitHub repositories were found in the papers.
 55 of them contained the keyword "meteor".

+### Does the evaluation code appear reproducible?

  33 were found to be reproducible regarding the METEOR score.

 The docker file